 The purpose of this site is for information and a record of Gerry McCann's Blog Archives.
 As most people will appreciate GM deleted all past blogs from the official website.
-Hopefully this Archive will be helpful to anyone that is interested in Justice for Madeleine Beth McCann.
-Many thanks Pamalam.
+Hopefully this Archive will be helpful to anyone who is interested in Justice for Madeleine Beth McCann.
+Many Thanks, Pamalam

-Note: This site does not belong to the McCanns it belongs to Pamalam, if you wish to contact the McCanns direct, please do not use the contact/email details on the left, use campaign@findmadeleine.com
+Note: This site does not belong to the McCanns.
+It belongs to Pamalam.
+If you wish to contact the McCanns directly, please use the contact/email details campaign@findmadeleine.com

 Appeal’s court overrules ban on Madeleine book

-NEWS REPORTS INDEX
+HOMEPAGE NEWS REPORTS INDEX

-PORTUGAL NEWS: FRIDAY 23 OCTOBER 2010
+Original Source: PORTUGAL NEWS: FRIDAY 23 OCTOBER 2010

 23/10/2010